-Patrick Gorman, DMA, is one of Wisconsin’s most active choral directors, conducting three of Madison’s finest choirs.
-The 2011-2012 season is his twentieth with the Madison Diocesan Choir.
-He also serves as musical director of the Philharmonic Chorus of Madison and choir director at Saint Raphael Cathedral.
-In addition, he is the director of the Office of Worship for the Roman Catholic Diocese of Madison.
+Patrick Gorman, DMA is one of Wisconsin’s most active choral directors, conducting three of Madison’s finest choirs.
+He has served as the director of the Madison Diocesan Choir since 1992, musical director of the Philharmonic Chorus of Madison since 1995, and music director at Saint Raphael Cathedral since 1998.

-He moved to Madison in 1991 for doctoral studies in choral conducting with Professor Robert Fountain at the University of Wisconsin-Madison, and received his doctorate in 1994.
-He received the Bachelor of Music degree in Music Theory and Composition from the College of Wooster (Ohio) and the Master of Music degree in Music and Liturgy from the University of Notre Dame.
+Gorman moved to Madison in 1991 for doctoral studies in choral conducting with Professor Robert Fountain at the University of Wisconsin-Madison, and received his doctorate in 1994.
+He received the B. Mus. degree in Music Theory and Composition from the College of Wooster (Ohio) and the M. Mus. degree in Music and Liturgy from the University of Notre Dame.

-Gorman has written articles for a number of national publications, including NPM's Pastoral Music, Liturgy 90, AIM Resources, the Liturgical Singer and Today’s Liturgy.
-He served on the national board of directors for the Federation of Diocesan Liturgical Commissions, chairing the standing committee on liturgical art and music.
-He also served on the Advisory Board of the Liturgy Network at the Notre Dame Center for Pastoral Liturgy.
-He is a member of Pi Kappa Lambda, an honorary society for musicians, as well as Chorus America, the American Choral Directors’ Association and the National Association of Pastoral Musicians.
+He has written articles for a number of national liturgical publications, including Liturgy 90, Pastoral Music and Today’s Liturgy.
+He served on the national board of directors for the Federation of Diocesan Liturgical Commissions, chairing the standing committee on music and art.
+He is a member of Pi Kappa Lambda, an honorary society for musicians.

 Prior to moving to Madison, he worked as director of music and liturgy at Christ the King Catholic Church in South Bend, Indiana.
-He also has served as a member of the music faculty at the University of Notre Dame and Edgewood College.
-He lives in Madison with his wife and two daughters.
+He also has served as a member of the music faculty at the University of Notre Dame.
+He lives in Madison with his wife, Denise and their two daughters.